mplanchard/pydecor/README.rst

 Stacking
 ********

-Generic and convenience decorators may be stacked!
+Generic and ready-to-wear decorators may be stacked!
 You can stack multiple of the same decorator, or you can mix and match.
 Some gotchas are listed below.

-Generally, staciking works just as you might expect, but some care must be taken when using the ``@instead`` decorator, or ``@intercept``, which uses ``@instead`` under the hood.
+Generally, stacking works just as you might expect, but some care must be taken when using the ``@instead`` decorator, or ``@intercept``, which uses ``@instead`` under the hood.

 Just remember that ``@instead`` replaces everything that comes before.
-So, if long as ``@instead`` calls the decorated function, it's okay to stack it.
+So, as long as ``@instead`` calls the decorated function, it's okay to stack it.
 In these cases, it will be called *before* any decorators specified below it, and those decorators will be executed when it calls the decorated function.
-``@intercept`` behaves this way.
+``@intercept`` behaves this way, too.

 If an ``@instead`` decorator does *not* call the decorated function and instead replaces it entirely, it **must** be specified first (at the bottom